christophihl/startupengineer/content/_courses/causal_ds/index.md

 <br>

-* Five assignments, one referring to each block, each counting `20%`.
+* Five assignments, one referring to each part, each counting `20%`.

 ***